 Comfort and Ventilation

 A comfortable helmet is a helmet more likely to be worn!
-It also makes the ride a lot more enjoyable and you eventually you may not even notice the helmet being there!
+It also makes the ride a lot more enjoyable and eventually, you may not even notice the helmet being there!
 Especially if the helmet is well ventilated.
 Look for plush padding, anti-microbial pads, and lots or large vents!

 Construction and Fit